sogartar/battle_fatigue/README.md

 maximum fatigue and resolve when a brother participates in a battle.
 It has the following effects and mechanics.

-For each battle round after the first 2, accumulate -2 maximum fatigue and -1 resolve per round.
+For each battle round after the first, accumulate -1 maximum fatigue and -0.5 resolve per round.
 The maximum penalty per battle is -5 to maximum fatigue and -2.5 to resolve.
 The effect is applied after the battle.
-Will recover 50% per day of the penalty to maximum fatigue to a minimum of 4 per day.
+Will recover 60% per day of the penalty to maximum fatigue to a minimum of 5 per day.
-Will recover 25% per day of the penalty to resolve to a minimum of 2 per day.
+Will recover 30% per day of the penalty to resolve to a minimum of 2.5 per day.
 The resolve penalty can be treated in a temple.
-It will reduce the penalty by 66%.
+It will reduce the penalty by 75%.

 ## Explanation